-Q: When will we receive our reminder notice advising the date to submit our application for re-accreditation?
+Q: When will an approved provider receive a reminder notice advising the date to submit the application for re-accreditation?

-A: The reminder notice is sent approximately 7 months prior to expiry of your current period of accreditation.
+A: The reminder notice is sent approximately seven months prior to expiry of the current period of accreditation.
 The Aged Care Quality and Safety Commission (the Commission) administers this to provide for enough time to:

 (a) receive and validate the application for re-accreditation